iosrajar/FlipCardGame/README.md

 # FlipCardGame
-Find hidden number and match the pair
+Find hidden number and match the pair</br>
-This is REACT-Native Code
+This is REACT-Native Code. </br>
-Simple Game APP
+Simple Game APP. </br>
-Flip the card and map with same valued Unfliped card, by flip it.
+Flip the card and map with same valued Unfliped card, by flip it.</br>